theVeryPulse/Push-Swap/README.md

 This will output a series of instructions to that will sort the given integers in ascending order.

 ## Visualizer
-For a sorting visualization, [this visualizer](https://github.com/o-reo/push_swap_visualizer) by ayogun is highly recommended.
+For a sorting visualization, [this visualizer](https://github.com/o-reo/push_swap_visualizer) is highly recommended.

 Sort 100 random numbers: